pluginized-protocols/libxbgp/docs/source/helper_functions.rst

     int add_two(int *a);

 The context is intentionally not provided to the bytecode since it contains internal structure of libubpf.
-The pointer is located on a memory area not allowed for the plugin.
+The pointer is located in a memory area not allowed for the plugin.
 Which means that giving the context to the eBPF programmer is pretty useless.

 However, the context is particularly worthwhile to check the validity of some pointer.
-When defining arguments to pass on the plugin, the bpf_args_t structure contains a ``type`` field, which is a user defined integer.
+When defining arguments to pass on the plugin, the bpf_args_t structure contains a ``type`` field, which is a user-defined integer.
-This integer can be used if the pointer given at argument of an helper function is valid.
+This integer can be used if the pointer given as an argument of a helper function is valid.
 Consider this small example:

 .. code-block:: c